Rearth/Oritech/README.md

 ## Built With

 - Fabric API
-- Owo lib (for all the GUIs, and much more)
+- Owo lib (for all the GUIs, config, and much more)
 - Geckolib (for the animations)
+- Lavender (for the guide book)
 - Blockbench (to create and animate the models)

 ## Installation